Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - Game Administrators are held to a higher standard than normal players.
   - Breaches of conduct by Administrators may result in more severe punishments, including, but not limited to, immediate dismissal.

 ### Playing the game
-- When in-game as an antagonist, head of staff, member of Security, or as a silicon (excluding pAI and Drone), you are required to de-admin.
-This includes becoming AN acting head of staff or being deputized by security.
+- When in-game as a normal member of crew, antagonist, head of staff, member of Security, or as a silicon (excluding pAI and Drone), you are required to de-admin.
-  - If you are the only admin on and wish to play and receive one of these roles, you will still be required to de-admin.
+  - The single exception to this rule is if you are the only admin on the server.
+However you must still respect the in-round limitations and not handle admin-helps you were involved in.
   - If you are currently handling any administrative issues, do not accept antagonist roles that are polled to ghosts.
 - Inform the other staff online if you are going to de-admin in order to play.
-This rule is simple common courtesy to keep the admin team informed and coordinated.
+This rule is a simple matter of common courtesy to keep the admin team informed and coordinated.

 ### Impartiality and transparency

+- Admins should always aim to be as impartial as possible.
+Admins always have ultimate power over players and thus should be considerate of them at all times.
 - Administrative actions are to be carried out within admin channels.
 Any and all private communications while acting as an admin must be documented and shared within admin channels.
 - While you have the discretion to make decisions outside of the rules, you may not simply bypass rules you disagree with.
 Use your discretion wisely during unusual circumstances.
 - Do not resolve tickets/reports about you.
-- Do not handle issues involving your character in-game without explicit approval from a Senior admin.
-(Exceptions will be made for players blatantly griefing the server)
+- Do not handle issues involving your character in-game without explicit approval from a head admin (Exceptions will be made for players blatantly griefing the server)
 - Any form of bias in dealing with players is not tolerated; favoritism from players or other staff should not weigh in the decision-making process.

 ### Admin-help Conduct